WalfosDev/Curiosity-Thief/README.md

 Technically the Object class should also be in this folder as objects are also treated as tile’s, however I thought it was more appropriate to keep it in src.

-Finally, the Tile_map class stores Tile objects and Object objects, in a tile_map so that they can be rendered to the screen or inquired.
+Finally, the Tile_map class acts as a data structure that stores Tile objects and Object objects on a grid, in a tile_map so that they can be rendered to the screen or inquired.
 The inquiries that may be taken from this class include: the return of a specific tile/object from a grid position, check for collisions on a specific coordinate, and to remove a tile from a specific coordinate.